dwaarpe/dwaarpe.github.io/_pages/03_001Santosh.md

 Orange Peel, Chironji Seeds, Cinnamon Powder, Clove Powder

 <b>Important Instructions for Correct Usage</b>
 Store in a cool dry place.
 For External Use only.
-Best before 18 months from date of manufacture Natural ingredients may sometimes cause allergies.
+Best before 18 months from date of manufacture.
+Natural ingredients may sometimes cause allergies.
 Please test by applying a small amount of the product on the inside of your elbow & leave on for thirty minutes.
 Discontinue use if there is irritation.

 <b>Other Information</b>
-Manufactured by : Grah Ayurveda
+Manufactured by : Grah Ayurveda.
-Marketed by : DwaarPe, (Home services unit of DKOP Labs Pvt Ltd) WP - 425, WAZIRPUR, ASHOK VIHAR, DELHI 110052, INDIA
+Marketed by : DwaarPe, (Home services unit of DKOP Labs Pvt Ltd), WP - 425, WAZIRPUR, ASHOK VIHAR, DELHI 110052, INDIA
 <div class="clearfix"></div>